What is paper trading?

 Incorrect Market Data

 Believe it or not, demo trading platforms will vary widely from one brokerage to the next.
-Many brokers offer demo trading accounts that have delayed data.
+Many UK Forex brokers offer demo trading accounts that have delayed data.
 This data can be 15 minutes – 20 minutes old.
 Sometimes, demo trading platforms will use fake data to try and entice traders into the real-money trading arena.
 Fortunately, you’re in safe hands here at the AvaTrade UK website.

 All of the market-related activity, updates, and financial instruments are accurate and displayed in real time.
 You will have access to the latest streaming market information as if you are trading for real money.